SoftwareHeritage/swh-fuse/docs/design.md

 - `parent` (note the singular): present if and only if the current commit has a single parent commit (which is the most common case).
 When present it is a symlink pointing into `archive/` to the SWHID for the sole parent commit
+- `history`: a virtual directory containing all the parents commit until the root commit.
+Entries are listed as symlinks with the SWHID as directory name, pointing into `archive/SWHID`, and are returned in a topological ordering similar to `git log` ordering.
 - `meta.json`: metadata for the current node, as a symlink pointing to the relevant `meta/<SWHID>.json` file